Captain Barbell (2003 film): Production

 Rufa Mae Quinto was announced to be one of the villains in early October 2003.
 Actor Albert Martinez was hospitalized for a few days after accidentally swallowing kerosene during the filming of a fire-spitting scene, which he insisted on doing himself instead of his stunt double.

+It is the final film produced by Premiere Entertainment Productions before shifting its focus as an investment holding company.

 Release

 Captain Barbell was released by Viva Films on December 25, 2003, as an official entry to the 29th Metro Manila Film Festival.
-Despite the film's box office success, it did not win any award it was nominated for at the festival.
+Despite the film's box office success, it did not win any awards.